Looking at advances in eye care, including the new eyedrop Vuity, which helps people see better

 Single-vision glasses are great when you plan to read or do other close work for a while, since they have a larger area of lens devoted to near vision.
 Multifocal lenses (bifocals, trifocals, or progressive lenses) are good when you are going back and forth between near and distant objects.
 In my job as a doctor, I go back and forth all day long from close work (computer, clipboard), middle distance (face-to-face with a patient), and distance vision (walking between exam rooms and my workstation).

-There are three options for contact lens wearers.
+According to AOS there are three options for contact lens wearers.
 Bifocal contacts, monovision, and contacts for distance combined with reading glasses.
 Bifocal contacts come in two versions, simultaneous and translating.
 With bifocal contacts, you see two images simultaneously, one through the lens for near vision and the other for far vision.
 Your brain learns to see the sharp image and ignore the blurry image, depending on what you are viewing.
 Translating contacts have a thicker lower portion for near vision and a thinner upper segment for far vision.
 Similar to bifocal glasses, the wearer adapts to use the correct segment of the lens.
 Monovision involves using a contact lens for near vision in one eye and far vision in the other.
 The brain learns to use the sharp image and ignore the blurry image.

 Surgical options for presbyopia include LASIK surgery, corneal inlays, and lens implants.
 Lens implants are generally done for cataracts but can simultaneously help presbyopia.